ying-teaching/python/0-installation-setup/vscode-python.md

 ## Setup Python for VS Code

 VS Code has powerful support for Python programming.
-You need to install the [Microsoftw Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+You need to install the [Microsoft Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 Be caerful to install the Microsoft extention -- it is the best.

 To see an installation/setup demo, you can watch one of the following videos: